rodoulak/Desalsim_web/source/Tutorials/Example_1_Tutorial.rst

 .. important::

    For complete steps on simulating EDBM and ED technologies, refer to their respective tutorials (:doc:`EDBM Tutorial </Tutorials/EDBM_Tutorial>`, :doc:`ED Tutorial </Tutorials/ED_Tutorial>`).
-This tutorial primarily focuses on demonstrating how to integrate the technologies into a treatment chain and calculate mixed stream flow rates and concentrations.
+This tutorial primarily focuses on demonstrating how to integrate the technologies into a treatment train and calculate mixed stream flow rates and concentrations.

 4. Results evaluation
 =========================
-After the simulation of the treatment chain, the performance of the process units needs to be evaluated individually and overall as a system.
+After the simulation of the treatment train, the performance of the process units needs to be evaluated individually and overall as a system.

 4.1.
 Summarise results
 ------------